RandomStateLabs/pe-eval/README.md

-# PE-Eval: Private Equity AI Automation Platform
+# PE-Eval: Document-Driven Private Equity Analysis Platform

-Advanced AI-powered automation system for institutional private equity investment analysis, deal flow management, and portfolio monitoring.
+Real-time document monitoring system that automatically generates living investment analysis when new financial documents are added to company-specific Google Drive folders.

 ## 🎯 Project Goals

-1. **Automate PE Analysis** - Build intelligent workflows for institutional investment analysis and due diligence
-2. **Streamline Deal Flow** - Automate company research, financial document processing, and investment recommendations
+1. **Document-Driven Analysis** - Automatically trigger updated analysis when new documents are added to company folders
+2. **Living Intelligence Reports** - Create analysis that evolves and improves with each new document
+3. **Real-Time Monitoring** - Use Google Drive push notifications for instant document change detection
+4. **Multi-Format Processing** - Extract insights from PDF, Excel, Word, and PowerPoint documents
-3. **AI-Powered Insights** - Leverage GPT-4, Claude, and other LLMs for sophisticated financial analysis
+5. **AI-Powered Insights** - 5 specialized AI agents provide comprehensive document-based analysis
-4. **Enterprise Integration** - Connect with Google Drive, Gmail, web research APIs, and internal systems

 ## 🛠 Setup Instructions